mollydesjardin/mollydesjardin/README.md

 * [Aozora Corpus Builder](https://github.com/mollydesjardin/aozora) for [Aozora Bunko](https://www.aozora.gr.jp/) HTML files
 * [Taiyō Corpus Tools](https://github.com/mollydesjardin/taiyo-corpus-tools) for NINJAL's early-1900s [Taiyō magazine XML corpus](https://ccd.ninjal.ac.jp/cmj/taiyou/index.html)

 The writeups are much longer than the code itself!
-I created them as a resource for getting started with the niche technical issues involved, just to get your data in compatible shape for most tools that aren't Japanese-specific.
+I created them as a resource for getting started with the niche technical issues you'll often encounter with trying to use Japanese data sources.
 (Not-Unicode and no word boundaries are the main challenges.)

 I no longer work in this area, so I'm sharing these as-is. _Please_ freely reuse, fork, adapt, and/or steal for your own purposes -- that's why it's here!